Brackets around a hyperlink indicate that it has been dead or

 collection of around 130 icons from the 13th to the 20th century

 lies here on display as a permanent exhibition.
-Fine quality of
+Small images,

 Russian Icons Gallery - Japanese website,